 As noted earlier, net position may serve over time as a useful indicator of the School's financial position.
-In the case of Monarch Montessori of Denver Charter School, assets exceeded liabilities resulting in a net position of \$1,779,382 in FY 2019-2020.
-Of the School's total net position, \$87,375 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR
+In the case of Monarch Montessori of Denver Charter School, assets and deferred outflows exceeded liabilities and deferred inflows resulting in a net position of \$1,672,267 in FY 2020-2021.
+Again, this amount includes the impacts of the Pension Plan and the Defined Benefit Other Post Employment Benefit (OPEB) liabilities reporting requirements under GASB 68 and 75.
+Of the School's total net position, \$94,188 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment.

-Amendment.
 Accordingly, these funds are not available to satisfy the School's general operating expenses.